 **Follow Parkwood counselors on Twitter @PWHScounselors **

-Anne Sutton Drop Out & At-Risk Prevention Counselor Breanne Villas 9th, 10th & 11th Grade Counselor, Section 504 Coordinator Jim Williams 9th, 10th & 11th Grade Counselor, Special Program Coordinator Chrissy Rape 12th Grade Counselor, Department Chair, Testing Coordinator Brenda Bigham
+Anne Sutton Student Support Counselor, CASP Coordinator Breanne Villas 9th, 10th & 11th Grade Counselor (A-K), Section 504 Coordinator Jim Williams 9th, 10th & 11th Grade Counselor (L-Z), Special Program Coordinator Chrissy Rape 12th Grade Counselor, Department Chair, Testing Coordinator Brenda Bigham

 Counseling Center Administrative Assistant